 Serve hell-chilled, with an open mind

 Back in the 90s, my dad used to work in a German vine nursery.
-One of the consequences of this experience was his decision to plant a whole lot of Dornfelder in 2001 - a bold red German-born hybrid, fashionable back then.
+One of the consequences of this experience was his decision to plant a whole lot of Dornfelder, a bold red German-born hybrid that was fashionable back then.
 Tbh, I don’t love it and it took me quite some time to come to terms with it.
-Influenced by great wines from areas like Jura, Mosel or Burgundy, I wanted to get rid of it and replant it with something else - something bigger, longer, better and more en vogue nowadays.
+Influenced by some great wines I drank, I wanted to get rid of it and replant it with something else, something nobler.

-But – the vineyards (Slovenské, our "signature" plot with beautiful chernozem, loess and clay-limestone soil) are in great shape and it felt so wrong to just uproot them.
-And then, something happened in my head.
+But – the vineyards (Slovenské, our "signature" plot) are in great shape and it felt so wrong to just uproot them.
+And then, something switched in my head.
 I lost any ambition to mimic wines made elsewhere and realised that there are other grapes than Pinot Noir and Riesling in the world.
-And my life became soooo much easier.
+And my life became so much easier.

-I picked the name with only the domestic market in mind as the word is f* tongue twister unless you’re a Czech native.
-But, without even flashing it anywhere, my dear importers started to ask for it so there you go - hope you guys abroad are having fun while ordering it, haha.
+I picked the name with only the domestic market in mind, so I didn't think much of the cute Czech linguistic particularity that is the letter "Ř", whose tough pronunciation is usually the source of frustration to foreigners (which is, consequentially, source of much amusement to the Czechs).
+But, without even flashing it anywhere, my importers started to ask for it so there you go – hope you guys abroad are coping.

 PS.
 It's sth like [bar-veezh-kah], you're welcome.